landobottlewins/Aditya_phase2/picoctf/Reverse_Engg.md

 ## Concepts learnt:

 - A `.S` file is a source code file written in assembly language
+- Basics of comprehending assembly code for arm64
+- Assembly code for different architechtures is slightly different

 ## Notes:
+- I tried to run the program through arm emulation on x64 on qemu and gcc (idk i couldnt figure out exactly)

 ## Resources: